Regional stock exchanges of the United States

-A regional stock exchange is a term used in the United States to describe stock exchanges that operate outside of the country's main financial center in New York City.
-A regional stock exchange operates in the trading of listed and over-the-counter (OTC) equities under the SEC's Unlisted Trading Privileges (UTP) rule.
+All SEC-registered stock exchanges are considered by the SEC to be "national stock exchanges" and part of the National Market System.

+But traders often refer to NYSE and Nasdaq (the major listing exchanges) as "national", and refer to the other exchanges as "regional".
+This is only a colloquial term and not officially defined.

+Under the SEC's Unlisted Trading Privileges (UTP) rule, essentially every exchange can trade every stock.

 History of regional stock exchanges

 The SEC was formed in 1934, and that year, a total of 24 securities exchanges registered with the SEC, while 19 received temporary exemptions from registration.
 Exchanges actively trading that year included the New Orleans Stock Exchange, the Richmond Stock Exchange, the San Francisco Curb Exchange, the San Francisco Mining Exchange, and the St. Louis Stock Exchange.
 Ten stock exchanges closed after the SEC was created, including the Boston Curb Market, the Buffalo Stock Exchange, the Chicago Curb Exchange, the Denver Stock Market, the Hartford Stock Market, the Milwaukee Grain and Stock Exchange, the New York Mining Exchange, the New York Real Estate Securities Exchange, the Seattle Stock Exchange, and the Wheeling Stock Exchange.
 The New York Produce Exchange decided to stop trading in securities as well.

 In April 1941, eighteen regional stock exchanges received invitations to "parley" with the SEC on possible amendments to the Securities Act to be presented to Congress that May.
-The exchange representatives attended the conference on April 28, 1941 to discuss the issue.
+The exchange representatives attended the conference on April 28, 1941, to discuss the issue.

 List of regional stock exchanges

 Current

-Regional exchanges currently registered with the SEC include:
+The current (September 2026) list of SEC-registered stock exchanges are: